mbmontana785/MLB_Game_Predictor/README.md

 We decided on Logistic Regression with the regularization parameter set at C=0.001.
 The accuracy on the test set was 57.4 percent.

+Technically, our Bagging Classifier (with Logistic Regression as the base model) performed better with 57.6 percent accuracy.
+We updated our model performance dictionary manually and must have mistakenly typed a lower number.
+We should have written a function that updated the dict.
+Live and learn!

+Since we've been using Logistic Regression to predict the live games, we're staying with that.